sunfounder/euler-kit/docs/source/pyproject/py_game_10_second.rst

 =======================

-Next, follow me to make a game device to challenge your concentration.
+To challenge your concentration, follow me next to make a game device.
-Tie the tilt switch to a stick to make a magic wand.
-Shake the wand, the 4-digit segment display will start counting, shake again will let it stop counting.
-If you succeed in keeping the displayed count at **10.00**, then you win.
+Make a magic wand by connecting the tilt switch with a stick.
+When you shake the wand, the 4-digit segment display will start counting, and when you shake it again, it will stop counting.
+In order to win, you must keep the displayed count at **10.00**.
 You can play the game with your friends to see who is the time wizard.

 **Schematic**